jarelllama/Scam-Blocklist/README.md

 Sources excluded from the light version are marked in SOURCES.md.
 <br>
 <br>
-The full version should be used where possible as it fully contains the light version.
+The full version should be used where possible as it fully contains the light version and accounts for resurrected/unparked domains.
 </details>

 ## Other blocklists